Cohen, et al. v. Subaru of America, Inc., et al.

 Please do not contact the Court.
 All questions should be directed to the Settlement Administrator at the number above.

 • If you are a Class Member, what you are eligible to receive depends on several factors.
 The settlement benefits are outlined generally below, and more information can be found in the FAQs on this page and in the documents on the Important Documents page.
-The Court still must decide whether to finally approve the Settlement.
-Although no benefits are required to be provided until and unless the Court finally approves the Settlement and, even then, only after any appeal period expires or any appeals are resolved in favor of the Settlement, Defendants, will nonetheless implement the Customer Support Program and the Extended Replacement Parts Limited Warranty on September 24, 2024, in advance of the occurrence of the Final Effective Date.
-Class Members can also submit a Claim within the Claim Submission Period, which will run from September 24, 2024 until 90 days after the Court issues the Final Order and Judgment, to be reimbursed for previously paid out-of-pocket expenses incurred to repair or replace a Fuel Pump of Covered Vehicles, including related rental vehicles or towing as specified in the Settlement Agreement, that were not otherwise reimbursed and that were incurred before the expiration of the time to appeal from the Final Judgment approving the Settlement.
-If the Settlement is finally approved, including resolving any appeals in favor of upholding the Settlement, those Claims will be reviewed by the Settlement Administrator.
+The Customer Support Program and the Extended Replacement Parts Limited Warranty was implemented on September 24, 2024.
+Class Members could have also submitted a Claim within the Claim Submission Period, which ran from September 24, 2024 until or March 10, 2025 (90 days after the Court issues the Final Order and Judgment), to be reimbursed for previously paid out-of-pocket expenses incurred to repair or replace a Fuel Pump of Covered Vehicles, including related rental vehicles or towing as specified in the Settlement Agreement, that were not otherwise reimbursed and that were incurred before December 10, 2024.
+With the Court's final approval of the Settlement, those Claims will be reviewed by the Settlement Administrator.
 Please check this website regularly for updates regarding the Settlement.

 To determine whether your vehicle is a Recalled Vehicle or an Additional Vehicle, please enter your VIN on the VIN Lookup page.